bookofproofs/bookofproofs.github.io/_sources/history/20th-century/meyer-paul-andre.md

 * This title was identical to that of Meyer's single-authored text of 1966 and indeed was considered by the authors as a revision and updating of that earlier text.
 * In 1993 Meyer published Quantum probability for probabilists.
 * We were sometimes ten people, sometimes three people, and we listened to Meyer.
-* Paul-André Meyer was indeed very close to his family, which for him was paramount.
-* Paul-André Meyer was a great lover of music and a great musician.
-* In the evening, the "little family Meyer" played at home sonatas, trios, and quartets with piano.
 * Meyer received many honours for his mathematical contributions including the Peccot Prize, the Maurice Audin Prize and the Ampère Prize.
 * Following his death the Institut de Recherche Mathématique Avancée at Strasbourg created the Meyer Prize which is awarded annually to an outstanding young probabilist working in the field of stochastic processes.